Memory Commands

 --speaker "Tim Peters"

-kernle -a claire note "Memory is identity" \
+kernle -s my-project note "Memory is identity" \

 --type insight \